e1miran/Now-Playing-Serato/README.md

 select "Run as Administrator'.
 The app is controlled and configured by accessing the menu from the icon in the Windows system tray or Mac menu bar after configuration.

 However, the first time you run the app a [Settings](#settings) window will appear.
-Populate the fields accordingly, and press save.
+Populate the fields accordingly, and press Save.
 Once saved, the app will start polling for new songs.
 The app can be controlled and exited from the Windows system task tray or the macOS menu bar icon.

 ![Task Tray](git-images/systray.png?raw=true) Windows